Aldus Manutius: Legacy

 The Aldine Press produced more than 100 editions from 1495 to 1505.
 The majority were Greek classics, but many notable Latin and Italian works were published as well.
+Aldus often produced small-format editions that were cheap and sold readily.
+These inexpensive books—the first paperbacks—were, as ever, a boon to scholars.

 Erasmus was impressed by Manutius; "in a long passage he extols the 'tireless efforts' of Manutius in restoring ancient learning, truly 'a Herculean task,' and he announces that 'Aldus is building up a library which has no other limits than the world itself'."

 The Palazzo dei Pio chapel in Carpi has a painted mural that includes Aldus Manutius along with Alberto and Leonello Pio.
 In Bassiano, Manutius's birthplace, a monument was erected to commemorate the 450th year since Manutius's death.
 The inscription is Manutius's own words: "for the abundance of good books which, we hope, will finally put to flight all ignorance."

 The quality and popularity of Manutius's work made it more expensive in the 20th century than others published around the same time.
-In 1991, Martin Lowry found that an auction in New York took place where "initial prices of $6,000$8,000 and $8,000$12,000 were quotes on copies of Decor Puellarum and Aulus Gellius in Jenson's editions: Aldus' Hypnerotomachia Polifili started at $25,000$30,000."
+In 1991, Martin Lowry found that an auction in New York took place where "initial prices of $6,000–$8,000 and $8,000–$12,000 were quotes on copies of Decor Puellarum and Aulus Gellius in Jenson's editions: Aldus' Hypnerotomachia Polifili started at $25,000–$30,000."